binerogroup/documentation/_sources/networking/router/static-routing.rst.txt

 General concept
 ---------------

-Routing is (normally, exclusively in the context of Binero clouds implementation) done based on destination.
+Routing is, in the context of Binero clouds implementation, done based on destination.

 The two key parameters when talking about routing is: